What is the Georgia Osteopathic Medical Association?

-At the FALL Conference, the membership elects four delegates to represent GOMA at the annual AOA House of Delegates meeting.
+Acccording to GOMA Bylaws, at the spring mid-year meeting, the membership elects four delegates to represent GOMA at the annual AOA House of Delegates meeting.
 This provides an opportunity for GOMA members to become directly involved and influence the direction of their state professional organization by participating in this committee process.

 Karen Turner, DO